Click the group of books beginning with number:

 In 1938, he printed one test book, Pearl Buck's The Good Earth, which had just won the Nobel Prize.
 2,000 copies sold in Manhattan very quickly (it would be reprinted the following year as Pocket Book #11).
 That set the stage for the first ten production books in 1939, which were also distributed only in New York.

 As his colophon, DeGraff paid Frank Lieberman $50 to produce a suitable symbol for the company.
-Lieberman named the little kangaroo "Gertrude," after his mother-in-law, and though it's changed quite a bit over the years, it still graces the covers of Pocket Books today.
+Lieberman named the little kangaroo "Gertrude," after his mother-in-law, and though it's changed quite a bit over the years, she still graces the covers of Pocket Books today.
 There were at least five versions of Gertrude used during the vintage paperback period (my own personal favorite was drawn by Walt Disney, featuring a baby kangaroo holding the book, used extensively during the war years).

 Pocket Book's cover art varied widely.
 While it was considered very good, it generally never got as "artsy" as many of the other paperback houses, such as NAL, Popular Library, or Gold Medal.
 Still, they certainly set the standard for the early publishers, such as Dell and Avon.

 Often, a work was reprinted many times, and the cover sometimes changed with later works, though the edition numbers generally remained unchanged.
 The exception to this rule was the 2,000 series (so number 2283 was a later printing of number 283).
 Fortunately, Pocket Book ALWAYS displayed printing data, so it's relatively easy to keep track.

 The 6,000 series consisted of 35¢ books printed after 1960.
 Earlier, Cardinal was Pocket Book's 35¢ label.
 After 1954, Pocket Book also printed both 25¢ and 35¢ books under their newly-acquired Perma label, using M-3000 and M-4000 numbering, respectively (see the Perma section).